 Download PDF version formatted for print:

 - Query patients with a febrile rash illness* about a history of international travel, contact with foreign visitors, transit through an international airport, or possible exposure to a measles patient in the 3 weeks prior to symptom onset.
 Suspect measles in patients with such a history.

 - Mask suspect measles patients immediately.
 If a surgical mask cannot be tolerated, other practical means of source containment should be implemented (e.g., place a blanket loosely over the heads of infants and young children suspected to have measles when they are in the waiting room or other common areas).

-- If possible, allow only healthcare personnel with documentation of 2 doses of MMR vaccine or laboratory evidence of immunity (measles IgG positive) to enter the patient’s room.
+- Allow only health care personnel with documentation of 2 doses of MMR vaccine or laboratory evidence of immunity (measles IgG positive) to enter the patient’s room.

-- If possible, do not allow susceptible visitors in the patient room.
+- Do not allow susceptible visitors in the patient room if possible.

-- Do not use the examination room for at least two hours after the possibly infectious patient leaves.
+- Do not use the examination room for at least 2 hours after the possibly infectious patient leaves.

-- If possible, schedule suspect measles patients at the end of the day.
+- Schedule suspect measles patients at the end of the day if possible.

 - Notify the Minnesota Department of Health immediately of any suspect measles patients; arrange for measles testing at MDH by calling 651-201-5414 or toll free 1-877-676-5414.